DETRPose: Real-Time End-to-End Multi-Person Pose Estimation via Modified Transformer Decoder and Novel Denoising Keypoints: Related Works

 \subsection{End-to-End Methods}

-Current end-to-end MPPE models avoid the use of NMS post-processing (e.g., see DETR \cite{detr}).
-PETR \cite{petr} was the first DETR-based model for pose estimation.
-PETR uses two decoders: the pose decoder and the joint decoder.
-The pose decoder coarsely detects the human instances by estimating their human poses.
-The joint decoder promotes interaction between keypoints of the same person for a more precise estimation.
-QueryPose \cite{querypose} and ED-Pose \cite{edpose} follow the top-down approaches and add a human detector decoder.
-QueryPose employs two parallel branches, a bounding box detector and a pose detector.
-ED-Pose uses the sequential decoder layers where the first decoder layers focus on detection and the remaining ones perform enhanced detection and pose estimation.
-GroupPose uses group self-attention to remove the need of detection-only decoder layers.
+Current end-to-end multi-person pose estimation (MPPE) models utilize the DETR \cite{detr} framework to eliminate the need for NMS.
+PETR \cite{petr} is the first DETR-based model for pose estimation and employs two decoders: a pose decoder and a joint decoder.
+The pose decoder coarsely detects human instances by estimating their poses, while the joint decoder promotes interaction between keypoints of the same person, resulting in more precise estimations.
+Subsequently, QueryPose \cite{querypose} and ED-Pose \cite{edpose} adopt a top-down approach by incorporating a human detector decoder.
+Notably, QueryPose implements two parallel branches: a bounding box detector and a pose detector.
+ED-Pose further advances these developments by employing sequential decoder layers, with initial layers dedicated to detection and subsequent layers estimating human keypoints.
+In contrast, GroupPose \cite{grouppose} utilizes group self-attention to eliminate the need for detection-only decoder layers.
+Group self-attention comprises two sequential self-attention modules: the first operates among keypoint queries within the same human instance, and the second operates among queries of the same keypoint type across different instances.
+Although these models demonstrate effectiveness, they do not fully exploit DETR's capabilities for pose estimation.
+Notably, no prior work has applied a denoising technique to keypoints, despite these being the primary instances being estimated.

-Although these models perform well, they do not exploit the full potential of DETR models.
-Except for ED-Pose, none of the models use denoising techniques developed for object detection (e.g., see \cite{dndetr, dino}).
-ED-Pose uses the DINO's denoising technique \cite{dino} for the detection-only layers.
-In our proposed approach, DETR-Pose, we will describe a new Pose denoising technique that improves model performance without affecting inference time.